3h-coder/celatus/README.md

 # Celatus (DEV ongoing)
 This project is a simple light weight and easy to use desktop password manager.
-It is built upon JavaFX and Maven.
+It is built upon JavaFX and Maven and licensed under the [GPL-3](LICENSE) license.

 ![mainWindow image](https://i.imgur.com/efnfXaS.png)